christinerose/gibbr.org/blog/hillingar/index.md

 We need to know the derivation inputs in advance of invoking the build script.
 This is why in Hillingar we need to use IFD to import from a derivation invoking Opam to solve dependency versions.

+There is prior art that aims to support building Dune projects with Nix in the low-level manar described called [tumbleweed](https://gitlab.com/balsoft/tumbleweed).
+While this project is now abandoned, it shows the difficulties of trying to work with existing ecosystems.
+The Dune build system files need to be parsed and interpreted in Nix, which either requires convoluted and error-prone Nix code or painfully slow IFD.
+The former approach is taken with tumbleweed which means it could potentially benefit from improving the Nix language.
+But fundamentally this still requires the complex task of reimplementing part of Dune in another language.

 I would be very interested if anyone reading this knows if this idea went anywhere!
 A potential issue I see with this is the computational and storage overhead associated with storing derivations in the Nix store that are manageable for coarse-grained dependencies might prove too costly for fine-grained file dependencies.